rethinkdb/rethinkdb-rs/api/ruby/aggregation/group.md

 }
 ```

-You can also group by an index.
+You can also group on an index (primary key or secondary).

 __Example:__ What is the maximum number of points scored by game type?